oh9vd/weather-symbol-svg-microservice/README.md

     **Note**: The `journalctl -f` command will show you the real-time logs of your service, which is very useful for debugging startup issues.

-Now you can access the weather and wind arrow symbols as described in the endpoint descriptions above.
+Now you can access the weather and wind arrow symbols as described in the endpoint descriptions below.

 ### Deployment